command-tab/awesome-n64-development/README.md

 * [homebrew-n64-dev](https://github.com/tehzz/homebrew-n64-dev) - macOS `gcc` and `binutils` [Homebrew](https://brew.sh) formulae for Nintendo 64 development
 * [mips64-gcc-toolchain](https://github.com/N64-tools/mips64-gcc-toolchain) - Windows and Linux scripts to automate building of a modern MIPS64 GCC toolchain for Nintendo 64 cross compilation
 * [glankk/n64](https://github.com/glankk/n64) - A collection of files and tools used to compile and test code for the Nintendo 64
+* [n64devkit-everdrive](https://github.com/werkn/n64devkit-everdrive) - A development environment for containerized homebrew development using the EverDrive 64 X7 and `libdragon`

 ## Assemblers